xlnfinance/xln/wiki/9_receive_and_pay.md

 })
 }
 ```
+**Required params**: address, amount, invoice, asset

+**These params can be passed in #hash**
+* `editable` - don't want the user to mess around with parameters?
+Set to 'none' to disable all fields or to 'amount' if you want to keep amount editable.
+* `origin` - set to `location.origin` if you want to use Fair Login.
+The login token will be returned via postMessage.

 Once the user reviews payment details, enters the amount if needed and clicks Pay, Fairlayer does the rest.
 Under the hood user's wallet encrypts a specific hash for the public key stored in your address, passes it to the hub, the hub finds websocket towards your daemon, passes the payment with same condition but smaller amount (minus hub's fees), your daemon decrypts the originally encrypted hashlock, returns the secret to the hub (at this point you are guaranteed to get the money, as you have the dispute proof with hashlock that you can unlock in it), the hub returns the secret to the user and now the payment is finished.